kinode-dao/kinode-book/src/chess_app/frontend.md

 This is a lot of code.
 Mostly, it just handles the different HTTP methods and returns the appropriate responses.
-The only unfamiliar code here is the `get_payload()` function, which is used here to inspect the HTTP body.
+The only unfamiliar code here is the `get_blob()` function, which is used here to inspect the HTTP body.
 See the HTTP API docs ([client](../apis/http_client.md), [server](../apis/http_server.md)) for more details.

 Are you ready to play chess?